Elen-tesfai/ml-07_final_project_elen/peer_review.md

 # Peer Review of [Repository Name]

+**Note:** I have not seen anyone post a repository for me to review yet, so this review serves as a template based on the typical content I would expect to see.
+Please update the link when a repository is available for review.

 **Notebook:** [Notebook Title or Link to Notebook]
 **Reviewer:** Elen Tesfai
 **Date:** April ___, 2025